-- Target 1: Critical evaluation of indicator-based EU surveillance. - Target 2: Machine-to-machine reporting to TESSy in use by a majority of Member States. - Target 3: Data processing is semi-automated while retaining a high quality, enabling ECDC routine surveillance outputs to be timelier, more easily available, user-customisable and thus perceived to be more useful by stakeholders. - Target 4: The complementarity and synergy between indicator-based and event-based surveillance is improved. - Target 5: ECDC and the Member State experts routinely communicate European surveillance findings through peer-reviewed scientific journals and other channels to better inform disease prevention and control as well as public health decision-making.
+- Target 1: Critical evaluation of indicator-based EU surveillance. - Target 2: Reporting quality data to ECDC has become less burdensome for Member States. - Target 3: Data processing is semi-automated while retaining a high quality, enabling ECDC routine surveillance outputs to be timelier, more easily available, user-customisable and thus perceived to be more useful by stakeholders. - Target 4: The complementarity and synergy between indicator-based and event-based surveillance is improved. - Target 5: ECDC and the Member State experts routinely communicate European surveillance findings through peer-reviewed scientific journals and other channels to better inform disease prevention and control as well as public health decision-making.